-Since Laser came into the local medical scene in Singapore, as an alternative to traditional surgery in the 2000s, the treatment of Varicose veins has been revolutionized leading to more patient comfort and lesser need for hospitalization.
+Since Laser came into the local medical scene in Singapore, as an alternative to traditional surgery in the 2000s, varicose veins treatment in Singapore has been revolutionized leading to more patient comfort and lesser need for hospitalization.

-The different treatment choices can often be bewildering for patients and so here is simple write up on the pros and cons of each treatment method.
+The different treatment choices can often be bewildering for patients, hence, here is simple write up on the pros and cons of each treatment method.

 So far based on 2-3 years data and local experience, Venaseal gives superior seal rates compared with the other modalities.

 Which method gives the least bruising and pain during the recovery phase?

 Both Venaseal and Clarivein are varicose vein treatments superior to traditional laser and radiofrequency in terms of bruising and pain.

 What are the side effects of the newer methods?